You need to switch from instant coffee today

 In contrast, speciality-grade whole beans are processed in ways that do a lot more to maximise their natural flavours.
 There are three main ways that whole beans are made ready for consumption:

-• Natural process – this is when coffee is dried with the cherry still on the bean.
+This is when coffee is dried with the cherry still on the bean.
 This allows the sugars and flavours of the fruit to impart themselves on the coffee bean.
-Naturally, this makes naturally processed coffee beans to have a much fruitier flavour and aroma, creating wine-like complexity and characteristics.
-If you like your coffee to have fruit flavours, then you should definitely choose a naturally processed coffee.

-• Honey processed – honey processed coffees can literally taste like someone has added brown sugar or honey to your cup.
-However, honey isn’t actually involved – the name comes from the stickiness of the coffee beans that occurs during the process.
-In many ways, honey processed coffees are a balance of natural and washed coffees, as they’re fruity, but not in an exaggerated way like some naturals.
+In many ways, honey-processed coffees are a balance of natural and washed coffees, as they’re fruity, but not in an exaggerated way like some naturals.

-Instant Coffee Convenience:
+Instant Coffee Convenience

 One of the few things in instant coffee's favour is its convenience.
 As you probably know, instant coffee is extremely quick and easy to use.